pyOpenSci/pyopensci.github.io/_posts/2020-06-15-two-ways-to-help-scientists-writing-python-move-from-competent-to-expert.md

 But I think it's worth emphasizing that those are two different things, because my straw man solutions are tailored to addressing each.

-### Straw Man Solution Number 1: the Carefully-Curated Collection of Domain-Specific Scientific Python Projects
+### Number 1: a Carefully Curated Collection of Domain-Specific Scientific Python Projects
+#### Do Neuroscientists Use Python the Same Way as Astrophysicists?

-The first straw man solution is to provide newbie scientist-coders with a collection of Python projects, specific to their domain, carefully curated by people with more experience.
+The first way we can help is to provide newbie scientist-coders with a collection of Python projects, specific to their domain, carefully curated by people with more experience.
 You might ask, justifiably, "isn't that what PyOpenSci is?"